-The Horizontal Guidelines also discuss coordinated effects that might arise from a merger of competitors.
+The Horizontal Merger Guideline also discusses coordinated effects that might arise from a merger of competitors.
 They confirm that coordinated effects may increase the concentration levels and may even lead to collective dominance.
-As regards efficiencies, the Horizontal Guidelines indicate that efficiencies should be verifiable and that the passing-on effect should be evident.
+As regards efficiencies, the Horizontal Merger Guideline indicates that efficiencies should be verifiable and that the passing-on effect should be evident.
+Significantly, the Horizontal Merger Guideline provides that the failing firm defence has three conditions: (1) the allegedly failing firm will soon exit the market if not acquired by another firm; (2) there is no less restrictive alternative to the transaction under review; and (3) it should be the case that unless the transaction is cleared, the assets of the failing firm will inescapably exit the market.

-The Non-Horizontal Guidelines confirm that non-horizontal mergers in which the post-merger market share of the new entity in each of the markets concerned is below 25 per cent, and the post-merger HHI is below 2,500 (except where special circumstances are present), are unlikely to raise competition law concerns, similar to the Guidelines on the Assessment of Non-Horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings.^[7] Other than the Board's approach to market shares and concentration levels, the other two factors covered in the Non-Horizontal Guidelines include the effects arising from vertical mergers and the effects of conglomerate mergers.
-The Non-Horizontal Guidelines also outline certain other topics, such as customer restraints, general restrictive effects on competition in the market and restriction of access to the downstream market.
+The Non-Horizontal Merger Guideline confirms that non-horizontal mergers in which the post-merger market share of the new entity in each of the markets concerned is below 25 per cent and the post-merger HHI is below 2,500 (except where special circumstances are present) are unlikely to raise competition law concerns, similar to the Guidelines on the Assessment of Non-Horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings.^[6] Other than the Board's approach to market shares and concentration levels, the other two factors covered in the Non-Horizontal Merger Guideline include the effects arising from vertical mergers and the effects of conglomerate mergers.
+The Non-Horizontal Merger Guideline also outlines certain other topics, such as customer restraints, general restrictive effects on competition in the market and restriction of access to the downstream market.